Do Fly Screens block the light?

 The best option is to match the screen to the requirement because this will ensure maximum effectiveness

-Windows come in all shapes and sizes so we offer different types of fly screens and a range of sizes, fixing options and frame colour.
+Windows come in all shapes and sizes so we offer different types of fly screens for windows and a range of sizes, fixing options and frame colour.

 The style of window will often determine the type of screen you use.